 Residents born on or after Jan.
-1, 1923, upon reaching age 65 (or those who turn 65 during the calendar year) are eligible to buy a senior citizen combination hunting/fishing license, which is valid for life.
+1, 1923, upon reaching age 65 (or those who turn 65 during the calendar year) are eligible to purchase a senior citizen combination hunting/fishing license, which is valid for life.
 The license provides the same exemptions as a resident lifetime combination hunting/fishing license.
 Anyone born before Jan.
 1, 1923, is exempt but must carry proof of age such as a driver's license.
+Application available at wildlifedepartment.com.
+Form must be signed by Wildlife Department employee before mailing.